Why we need SS7?

 Signaling Connection Control Part (SCCP) (SUA)

-but use a protocol with flow control (SCTP) transport mechanism.
 This set of protocols called SIGTRAN.

 Session Initiation Protocol (SIP) allows telephone calls and similar sessions are to be made through the Internet, private data networks or cellular networks.
 This defines the messages sent between the parties (signaling) that govern the creation, termination and other necessary elements of the call (or, more generally, session, hence the name).